appledore22/ALU_Verification_IP/README.md

       Also following the UVM Methodology, every testcase is given a separate sequence.
 See alu_sequence.sv

  ### Usage
-  1. For Questasim Users -
+  For Questasim Users
-    Copy the repository files in your directory
+  1. Copy the repository files in your directory
-    Open Questasim
+  2. Open Questasim

-    Type in the Transcript -
+  Type in the Transcript
-    cd <your_directory>
+  1.  cd <your_directory>
-    vlib my_lib
+  2.  vlib my_lib
-    vmap work my_lib
+  3.  vmap work my_lib
-    vlog alu_top.sv
+  4.  vlog alu_top.sv
-    vsim alu_top
+  5.  vsim alu_top
+  6.  run